LinusU/vscode-auto-dark-mode/readme.md

 Automatically switch between light and dark themes depending on the system dark mode toggle.

+## Configuration

+The extension exposes two configuration fields for you to select a dark and a light theme.

 ## Status

 This extension is under heavy development, and is not stable.

-## Known issues

-The extension can **only** switch from the `Default Light+` to the `Default Dark+` theme, and vice versa.
-That means that you have to manually set your theme to one of these before the extension will start working.